RiteshTiwari-2003/namaste-react-2.0/Readme.md

 Chakra UI	Simple, accessible, and flexible React component library.
 Bootstrap (React)	Easy-to-use framework with a grid system and common UI components.
 Styled Components	CSS-in-JS for creating custom, styled components in React.

+ for installation of react there is need of installation of node